Full Employment Output

 An economy’s full employment output is its maximum sustainable output.
 The economy is at full employment when all the factors of production, including labor, are being used efficiently but not stretched beyond their capacity.
 Graphically it is where the long-run aggregate supply intersects with the x-axis on the graph below.

 Why is the long-run aggregate supply curve (LRAS) vertical?
-Economists refer to the long-run when they assume all prices and inputs are flexible.
+Economists refer to the long run when they assume all prices and inputs are flexible.
 This includes input prices such as labor and raw materials as well as the prices of final goods and services.
-In the long-run an economy’s potential is limited by its factors of production which includes its natural resources, people, technology, entrepreneurs, and capital.
-Note that price is not mentioned.
-In the long-run, production is independent of the price level.
+In the long run, an economy’s potential is limited by its factors of production which include its natural resources, people, technology, entrepreneurs, and capital.
+Note that the price is not mentioned.
+In the long run, production is independent of the price level.
 In other words, whether the price level increases or decreases, the full employment RGDP is unchanged.